nicholaskerklaan/writing/portfolio/arguments.md

 ***Conclusion:*** Socrates is mortal.

 There's a lot we could say about this argument.
 It's a commom example in philosophy classrooms and textbooks, because it illustrates a specific form Aristotle called a "syllogism."
-But four our purposes, it's enough to recognize that we have a claim the argument has staked itself too, the conclusion that Socrates is mortal, and then two premises which, taken together, are meant to convince us of the truth of the conclusion.
+But four our purposes, it's enough to recognize that we have: (1) a claim the argument has staked itself to, the conclusion that Socrates is mortal; and (2) two premises which, taken together, are meant to convince us of the truth of the conclusion.

 ## Evaluating Arguments